heroncenter/heroncenter.github.io/_portfolio/programs/school-of-yoga-and-meditation.md

 Denial of Self is a root cause of human suffering.
 Our school of yoga and meditation yokes philosophy and movement in a comprehensive way that supports each persons journey in their unfoldment of awareness to the multi-faceted Is-ness of who they truly are.
-Education; the principle thread within all we weave.
+- **Education**, the principle thread within all we weave.
-Empowerment; integration of knowledge in a practical way for your everyday.
+- **Empowerment**, integration of knowledge in a practical way for your everyday.
-Inspirit; activating the courage to live the life of your dreams
+- **Inspirit**, activating the courage to live the life of your dreams

-The Philosophy of the Eight Guided Paths Spiritual Guidance Center 501c3, offers a introductory Yoga & Meditation Teacher Training and Certification Program.
+The Heron Center offers a introductory Yoga & Meditation Teacher Training and Certification Program.
 This experiential and theoretical course is designed to prepare each student on safe and ethical practices in yoga and meditation.
 You will be introduced to ancient traditions, concepts and tools that lead to embodiment of wisdom, balance, contentment, and everlasting peace.
 This program continuously evolves, just as change is a constant force that asks us to adapt by expanding upon or shed what is already known or believed.

 The philosophy of the program is rooted in the belief that you are both physical(3d) and non physical (non-3d).
 The most advanced scientific discoveries and theories known to us, at this point, suggest that there are at least 11 dimensions to explain all the observable effects in the Universe.
 So if there are at least 11 dimensions in the Universe there are at least 11 dimensions in everything that exists within the Universe, including you!
 Part of Yoga is to bring unity and awareness to this fact of both physical and nonphysical realities, so you can awaken to all aspects of self, nurture the wisdom within and live in balance with Nature.